-Upon National Office approval to forward a CA-1 or CA-2 to OWCP in SHIMS, the center should fax or e-mail a copy of the completed CA-7 to the National Office for submission to OWCP.
-The National Office must file the copy sent to them by the center with OWCP within five days of the student's signature.
+Upon Office of Job Corps approval to forward a CA-1 or CA-2 to OWCP in SHIMS, the center should fax or e-mail a copy of the completed CA-7 to the Office of Job Corps for submission to OWCP.
+The Office of Job Corps must file the copy sent to them by the center with OWCP within 5 days of the student's signature.